After-School Child Care Scheme

 The subsidised after-school childcare places are provided by local childcare providers (both community and commercial).
 You pay your contribution directly to the childcare provider.

-The Department of Social Protection has published an information leaflet on the scheme - SW135.
+The Department of Employment Affairs and Social Protection has published an information leaflet on the scheme - SW135.

-Since 25 June 2015 people getting Family Income Supplement (FIS) who increase the hours they work can apply for the scheme.
+Since 25 June 2015 people getting Working Family Payment (formerly known as Family Income Supplement) who increase the hours they work can apply for the scheme.

 You may be eligible for the scheme if you: